 I want to cover many topics, including our experience with early music programs, my experience as a parent including my hopes, fears and joys, the aspects of growth that I have seen directly related to her musical study, and of course, the day to day challenges of practicing as they arise.
 Of course, every child, environment, and caregiver are unique, which means there is no one size fits all solution.
 I will try to bring my professional experience and training to bear on the issues, and highlight the spots of real vs ideal whenever possible.
 As a teacher, I essentially ask that parents step into a role of an ideal support person, and as a parent myself, I know that is a work in progress throughout.
 I hope to use this venue as a support system as well.
 I have a strong introverted side after all!

 And I also would love to hear from anyone who reads this.
 Tell me about you.
 What would you like me to talk about?
 What questions do you grapple with as a parent?

 Do you get 20-30 minutes of 1 on 1 time with each of your kids each day?
 Have you considered instrument lessons for your son or daughter?
 If so, what is a question you have had?
 How was the instrument chosen?
 Have you thought whether you might have to give something up to be able to ensure the success of your child?

 Do you believe that the parent plays a vital role in the child’s intellectual and emotional development?
 Do you wonder about the actual benefits of playing an instrument?
 Do you agree with Shinichi Suzuki that ‘it is the duty of the parent to create the desire to learn in their children’?

-Please feel free to post a comment, or send me a message with any comment or question.
+Please feel free to post a comment (pending me figuring out a spam filter!), or send me a message with any comment or question.
 I would love to hear from you.
 Thank you.